 Cather Avery is going off to college with her twin sister, Wren, who is better than her at almost everything and ecstatic to meet new people.
-All Cather wants to do is write her Simon Snow (an alternate universe Harry Potter) fanfiction and meet as few new people as possible.
-At least until she meets her new roommate Reagan and the tall, friendly guy always trailing behind her.
+But all Cather wants to do is write her Simon Snow (an alternate universe Harry Potter) fanfiction, pass her classes, and meet as few new people as possible.
+At least until she meets the tall, friendly guy always trailing behind her new roommate Reagan.

-A cozy read about falling in love with fictional worlds, going off to college, and farm boys who smile too much, this book is a joy to return to every single time.
+A cozy read about falling in love with fictional worlds, going off to college, dealing with anxiety, and farm boys who smile too much, this book is a joy to return to every single time.

 The Statistical Probability of Love at First Sight by Jennifer E. Smith

 Meeting a handsome, British stranger on an airplane?
 Sign me up.
 On a flight across the pond to a wedding she doesn’t want to attend, Hadley meets Oliver — a British college student with a mysterious research project and a relentless mission to cheer Hadley up.
-The book takes place over 24 hours, most of it on an international flight.
-It is cheesy, predictable, cliche, and I enjoyed reading it at 21 just as much as I did at 12.
+Taking place over 24 hours, it is cheesy, predictable, cliche, and I enjoyed reading it at 21 just as much as I did at 12.

 Since You’ve Been Gone by Morgan Matson